vinliao/eip780optimized-site/README.md

+## Notes to Jonas
+After `npm i`, run `./node_modules/.bin/webpack index.js --mode=development --watch` to enable webpack and leave it running.
+The index.js file won't update if you don't run this.

 ## Notes to self
 ### Images details
 1. First iteration is my attempt to design a form without prior design knowledge (it's super shitty)